Norbs89/camping-site-frontend/README.md

 - Footer has been populated with correct data.
 - Footer has been styled.
 - All page headers have been universally styled.
-- Dashboard have been styled for desktop & mobile.
+- Dashboard has been styled for desktop & mobile.
 - Minor changes in code to aid styling.

 ## Version 0.8.1